fnxpt/mambu-integration-service/README.md

  > Check community for more details: https://community.backbase.com/documentation/ServiceSDK/latest/deploy_developer_environment

- > for more details of how to run a custom service: https://community.backbase.com/documentation/ServiceSDK/latest/deploy_custom_services
+ > for more details on how to run a custom service: https://community.backbase.com/documentation/ServiceSDK/latest/deploy_custom_services

 ### Configure

-In order to obtain the data from Mambu API, we need to configure our auth credentials in the following property:
+In order to obtain the data from Mambu API you need to configure our auth credentials in the following property:

 ```yaml
 mambu: